cutaway-security/NCAS/README.md

 ## Name and Descriptions

 * ncas_collector.ps1 - PS script to run on Windows 7/10/11 and Windows Servers systems.
-Requires PowerShell version 3 or greater
   * Tested on Windows Workstation 7/10/11 and Windows Server 2012/2016/2019
 * ncas_dfir.ps1 - All features and requirements of ncas_collector script with additional volatile data collection.
   * Tested on Windows Workstation 7/10/11 and Windows Server 2012/2016/2019